-With the supervision & leadership of the RRC Center Director, this position is responsible for supervising, managing, and leading Recovery Resource Center recovery access services and outpatient treatment programs: Integrated Dual Diagnosis Treatment, Relapse Prevention Treatment, Family Outpatient Treatment services for women, men, and families.
-Treatment is delivered in gender –specific, evidence-based tracks/ programs.
-The Program Director will be responsible to: manage the program; ensure coordination and compliance with funding sources, licensing authorities, and key stakeholders; provide effective supervision and staffing; service monitoring and quality assurance, continue growth/progress with the RRC treatment enhancement initiative, facilitate coordination of care with RRC continuum of services (supportive services and recovery maintenance), and ensure culturally responsive direct services to individuals/families in the program including ensuring staffing needed for coverage.
-This person will also be responsible for ensuring integrated dual diagnosis treatment with the rule 29 clinical mental health team/clinic.
-With the leadership of the RRC Center Director this person will function as treatment director and provide supervision directly and indirectly for the multidisciplinary team.
+Our agency mission is to meet the needs of underserved individuals and reduce racial and health disparities.
+We aim to use innovative, evidenced based and best practices to provide quality care that is culturally responsive and trauma informed.
+With the supervision and leadership of the Director of Clinical Services, this position is responsible for supervising, managing, and leading our outpatient treatment programs: Integrated Dual Diagnosis Treatment, Relapse Prevention Treatment, and Family Outpatient Treatment services for women, men, and families.
+Treatment is delivered in gender – specific, evidence-based tracks/ programs.
+The Program Director will be responsible for ensuring coordination and compliance with funding sources, licensing authorities, and key stakeholders; providing effective supervision and staffing; monitoring for program quality; continuing growth of new programming; facilitating coordination of care with division continuum of services; and ensuring culturally responsive direct services to individuals/families in the program.
+This person will also be responsible for ensuring integrated dual diagnosis treatment with the Rule 29 clinical mental health team.
+The Program Director will provide some direct group and individual clinical services.
+The Program Director provides on-call coverage as needed by phone nights and weekends.

-Please Note: This position will operate and evolve in its duties/ functions in the landscape of innovative service models, health care reform implications, and the current integration of Recovery Resource Center and Spectrum Community Mental Health Center in to one RESOURCE behavioral health center in 2013-2014.
+This position will operate and evolve in its duties/ functions in the landscape of innovative service models, health care reform implications, and the current integration of our chemical and mental health services.

-- Ensure delivery of outpatient treatment in compliance with rule 31 licensing requirements.
-Ensures integrity and quality of programs and services to clients through quality improvement, licensing and internal monitoring processes.
+- Ensure delivery of outpatient treatment in compliance with Rule 31 licensing requirements.
+Ensure quality of services through quality improvement, licensing and internal monitoring processes.

-- Provide administrative and clinical supervision to staff members responsible for the clients involved in the Recovery Resource Center outpatient treatment program.
+- Provide administrative and clinical supervision to staff members.
 Monitor and ensure direct service activity.

-- Ensure ongoing implementation and delivery of evidence-based practices associated with successful treatment outcomes approved by Center Director (IDDT, motivational interviewing, trauma informed services)
+- Ensure ongoing implementation and delivery of evidence-based and best practices associated with successful treatment outcomes (IDDT, motivational interviewing, trauma informed services)

-- Achieve fidelity with DDCAT (Dual Diagnosis Capability Assessment Tool) for delivery of Integrated Dual Diagnosis Treatment for RRC treatment programs, in coordination with Center Director.
+- Achieve fidelity with DDCAT (Dual Diagnosis Capability Assessment Tool) for delivery of Integrated Dual Diagnosis Treatment for treatment programs, in coordination with Director.

-- Ensure fiscal viability of programs/services in coordination with Center Director.
+- Ensure fiscal viability of programs/services in coordination with Director.

 - Ensure culturally-responsive care to participants, including but not limited to: co-occurring disorders, gender, culture, ethnicity, etc.

-- Ensure coordination of services with RRC’s continuum of care (supportive services and recovery maintenance) and collaborators ensuring access to comprehensive services for clients.
+- Ensure coordination of services with the division’s continuum of care (supportive services and recovery maintenance) and collaborators ensuring access to comprehensive services for clients.

 - Ensure consistent application of agency human resource processes.